What the trailer for Half-Life: Alyx tells us about City 17

 Markedly absent from the reveal trailer is the iconic presence of Dr. Breen's face on a giant video screen, which introduced us to City 17 in Half-Life 2.
 The actor who played Wallace Breen, Robert Culp, died back in 2010, but while Eli Vance (voiced by the late Robert Guillaume) is being played by a new actor (James Moses Black) there was no mention of a replacement actor for Breen when designer Greg Coomer gave us the lowdown on the cast.

 It looks like Breen might not yet have arrived at City 17, or at the very least hasn't been appointed administrator yet.
-However, there's another traitor to the human race and he might be running City 17 during the events of Half-Life: Alyx.
-During the trailer, we hear a deep and menacing voice say "You will not save him," after we learn Eli Vance has been captured, followed by the same voice saying "Alyx Vance alone cannot prevent his fate."
-If this is a human head honcho siding with the Combine, it's possible we might have to remove him from office to (unfortunately) pave the way for Dr. Breen's tenure in Half-Life 2.
+Note: I initially thought the deep and menacing voice saying "You will not save him" and "Alyx Vance alone cannot prevent his fate" might be a new bad guy, though it's been pointed out it's most likely a Vortigaunt.

 Dog?
 Here, boy!